egn-egn/egn-egn.github.io/blog/2022/wazuh-api-packages-en-us/index.md

 ![](/docs/assets/images/PacotesInterface.png)

-The problem with this interface would be collecting package information from all agents in the environment, you would have to query agent by agent.
+The problem with this interface would be collecting package's information from all agents on the environment, you would have to query agent by agent.
 The API provides a method to do this collection all at once.
 To do this, I will be using a python script, after the collection, the script will consolidate the data from all the agents in a csv file.

 ### How The Script Will Work

 The API has multiples [endpoints](https://documentation.wazuh.com/current/user-manual/api/reference.html)

-I will follow the following process for collection with the script:
+I will follow the following process for collecting [Packages](https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.syscollector_controller.get_packages_info) information with the script:

 1. Send a request to the endpoint **/agents** asking for agent information and save the response in a variable.
 This information will include important data such as the agent's name and id.
-2. The response will be returned in json format, the script will manipulate the API response to collect the agent ID.
+2. The response will be returned in json format. (the script will manipulate the API response to collect the agent ID)
 3. Create a loop to go through all the IDs returned by the API.
 4. For each returned ID, make a new call, but this time to the desired endpoint, in this case the **/packages** passing the agent ID, this way I will be requesting package information from all agents
 5. Manipulate the output to have the information on the screen or save it in a file.